Skoda Kodiaq review

 For families looking for a practical, comfortable and good value SUV, the Skoda Kodiaq is hard to beat

-The Skoda Kodiaq SUV is an impressive all-rounder and one of the best family cars on sale today.
+The Skoda Kodiaq SUV is an impressive all-rounder and one of the best family cars on sale today, which is why it won our Large SUV of the Year award in 2022 and 2023.
 It lives up to high expectations and manages to cover all the bases by being comfortable, practical and good to drive, but also relatively affordable to buy and run, easy to live with and solidly built.

 By offering a sensible range of trim levels and a competitive entry price, plus a variety of punchy and smooth petrol and diesel engines, the Kodiaq should be on the shopping list of those after space and SUV style on a budget.
 But further up the range, it also appeals to those wanting premium levels of equipment and comfort.
 The option of front or four-wheel drive simply increases its appeal even further.